jcgneto/CV/README.md

 # Research areas of interest

-Data science and machine learning applications to microbial genomics.
+Foodborne pathogen ecology and evolution.
-Foodborne pathogen genomics.
+Bacterial population and community ecology.

 # Publications